Star formation concentration as a tracer of environmental quenching in action: a study of the Eagle and C-Eagle simulations: Methods

+In addition to orbital properties, we find the lookback times (LBTs) at which a satellite galaxy was last a central, $t_\mathrm{last-central}$, and when it joined their current host halo, $t_\mathrm{sat}$.
+Note that for galaxies that have had pre-processing (i.e. they have been a satellite of another host before joining their current host), $t_\mathrm{last-central} > t_\mathrm{sat}$.
+In $\S$~\ref{Esec:quenchinghighz}, we study how sSFR and $C$-index evolve with time after $t_\mathrm{last-central}$.
+With this aim, we calculate $\delta t_\mathrm{last-central}=t_\mathrm{last-central}-\rm LBT(out)$, where $\rm LBT(out)$ is the lookback time of that particular output.
 We also calculate quenching timescales ($t_\mathrm{quench}$) based on how galaxies move in the sSFR-stellar mass plane in a similar fashion as \citet[]{Wright_2019}.
 We first define the sSFR main sequence (MS) as log$_{10}$(sSFR/yr$^{-1}$) = $-10$ + 0.5$z$ following \citet[][]{Furlong2015}. {The distance to sSFR MS is defined as $\Delta$MS (in log space, so that $\Delta\,\rm MS=0$ means exactly on the MS) to help analysing changes in sSFR at different redshift.} We define quenched galaxies at $z=0-2$ with $\rm log_{10}(sSFR/yr^{-1}) < -11 \rm + 0.5z$ (i.e. an order of magnitude below MS), then trace back the last snapshot their $\rm log_{10}(sSFR/yr^{-1})> -10.3 + 0.5z$ (i.e. the last time that galaxy was $0.3$~dex below MS).
 The exact time these limits are crossed cannot be determined exactly from the simulation snapshots, so we perturb the lookback times above by a random value between $0$ and the duration of the snapshot, in the same way as was done in \citet{Wright_2019}.
 Note that this population of quenched galaxies has little overlap with the galaxies selected above based on the $\rm log_{10}(sSFR/yr^{-1}) > -11.25$ above, but our intention in calculating $t_\mathrm{quench}$ is to understand the connection between satellite galaxies that are yet to quench with those that already quenched in $\S$~\ref{Esec:quenchinghighz}.